Bangkok Mass Transit Authority

 The BMTA is a state enterprise under Ministry of Transport that started operations on 1 October 1976 upon the purchase and combination of the transportation assets of private bus companies, most of which had faced crises due to sharply rising oil prices since 1973.
 The government, in 1975, addressed the crisis by setting up a public-private joint venture called the Metropolitan Transit Company, Limited (บริษัทมหานครขนส่ง จำกัด), but the effort failed to materialize.
 It tried again in 1976 by setting up BMTA as a fully state-owned enterprise under the control of the transport ministry.

 Since then, the organization has been the main operator of city buses.
 However, some private bus companies opted to continue their service on certain routes under joint service contracts with BMTA instead of selling their assets to the state.
 Despite government subsidies, BMTA has posted losses from day one, resulting in deteriorating quality of service.
+During the 2020s, bus routes have been progressively transferred to Thai Smile Bus, operated by Thai Smile Group, which runs electric buses.

 About

 The BMTA service area covers the Bangkok metropolis and its suburban areas in the adjacent provinces of Nonthaburi, Samut Prakan, Pathum Thani, Nakhon Pathom, and Samut Sakhon.
 It serves approximately three million passengers per day.
 The service hours are 05:00-23:00, except for a 24-hr night-owl service on some routes.
 As of March 2021, BMTA owned a fleet of 3,005 buses—1,520 ordinary buses and 1,485 air-conditioned buses.
-In addition to BMTA-owned buses, there are 3,485 privately-owned contract buses, 1,113 contracted minibuses, 2,161 side-street songthaews, and 5,519 vans.
+In addition to BMTA-owned buses, there are 3,485 privately owned contract buses, 1,113 contracted minibuses, 2,161 side-street songthaews, and 5,519 vans.
 In total, there were 15,857 buses and vans for 427 routes across eight zones.